enonic/app-vwo/README.md

-# Visual Website Optimizer for Enonic XP
+# VWO integration for Enonic XP

-This app enables integration with Visual Website Optimizer API to tweak, optimize and personalize your website
+This app enables integration with VWO (Visual Website Optimizer) API to tweak, optimize and personalize your website

 Here's the documentation for this application: